prin-r/bridge-spec/README.md

 | Type                                                              | Field Name                        | Description                                                   |
 | ----------------------------------------------------------------- | --------------------------------- | ------------------------------------------------------------- |
 | `{{string,u64,bytes,u64,u64},{string,u64,u64,u64,u64,u32,bytes}}` | request_packet_and_respond_packet | A struct or a tuple of `request_packet` and `response_packet` |

+1. Read the oracle_state from the state of the `Bridge` to check if this status is available or not.

 <strong>Example implementation</strong>